lucky93agarwal/react_native_testing/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+# 4 part of screen

+## Step 1.
+Import libraries to create componets.
+## Step 2.
+Create a component that return some jsx / simple function.
+## Step 3.
+Create a StyleSheet to style the component.
+## Step 4.
+Export the file, so that we can use it elsewhere in our app.

 # How to conver App.tsx to App.js

 ## Step 1: Rename App.tsx file to App.js